Wind-WindKids/winding/samples/sophieandwind/frost.md

 @Sophie:
 A girl of about twelve, slim but beginning to show the taller, more defined proportions of her age.
 Her hair is light brown, sun-kissed blond often loose and gently wavy, falling to her shoulders.
 Her skin is fair, her features soft yet gradually more refined.
 She has large, expressive hazel-brown eyes that hold both curiosity and a quiet seriousness.
 Her neutral expression is calm, sometimes with the suggestion of a smile, giving her an air of poise that feels just a step beyond childhood.

-@Wind.summer:
-Slim-fit linen shirt in teal, short sleeves, lightly tailored to the body.
-Mid-thigh shorts in light gray, clean cut, slightly fitted.
-White low-top sneakers with short white socks, visible just above the shoe line.
-Overall look neat, practical, and slightly fashionable.

-@Sophie.summer:
-A light, slim summer dress, soft linen in pale cream or light sky-blue tones.
-Dress has open shoulders with thin straps, slightly flared at the hem, falling just above the knee.
-Simple but graceful, with a faint floral or subtle stripe pattern to suggest texture without clutter.
-Worn with flat sandals or slip-on shoes in light brown leather.

-@Sophie.winter:
+@eGull:
+A high wing electric ultralight, white, T-tail, gray propeller, tricycle gear, single gray seat, bubble canopy.

+--
+clothes: hidden
+--
+@Sophie.clothes: winter
 A fitted teal winter coat over a soft sweater, paired with slim dark jeans.
 A purple knit scarf loosely around her neck, adding contrast.
 Brown winter boots, practical but neat.
 Her hair slightly tucked into the coat collar, emphasizing warmth and coziness.

-@Wind.winter:
+@Wind.clothes: winter
 A slim, gray-green winter jacket with a zipper front, layered over a hoodie.
 Dark jeans with a straight slim fit.
-Simple sneakers or winter-ready shoes in neutral colors.
+Simple sneakers in neutral colors.
 Hair left tousled, the jacket slightly rumpled, giving him a natural, boyish look.

-@Wind.clothes:
-Slim-fit jeans, light blue hoodie with a soft, casual cut.
-Simple sneakers.
-Clothes sit comfortably but neat, practical for movement.

-@Sophie.clothes:
-Slim-fit jeans, long-sleeve top in warm orange tones, slightly fitted.
-Casual shoes or soft brown flats.
-Clean, practical look with a hint of brightness.

-@eGull:
-A high wing electric ultralight, white, T-tail, gray propeller, tricycle gear, single gray seat, bubble canopy.

 --